aceiny/innoByte-backend/README.md

 ## step 3 : after install all dependencies you will need to run the server next on your terminal just type this sample command :
 `npm start`

-## and voila you got your express server runing and restartnig with each code change just dont forget to include your mongodb cluster in .env file after the name "MONGO = your_cluster_key"
+**and voila you got your express server runing and restartnig with each code change just dont forget to include your mongodb cluster in .env file after the name "MONGO = your_cluster_key**